-On top of that, research suggests that eating lower amounts of dietary fat with a high intake of protein leads to greater TEF, which again helps reduce belly fat (5).
+On top of that, research suggests that eating lower amounts of dietary fat with a high protein intake leads to greater TEF, which again helps reduce belly fat (5).

 Protein Boosts Metabolism

 Consuming high amounts of protein stimulates your body’s metabolism (8).
-Protein increases the thermic effect of feeding, which stimulates increased calorie burn throughout the entire day, as well as during digestion and absorption (16).
+Protein increases the thermic effect of feeding, which stimulates increased calorie burn throughout the entire day and during digestion and absorption (16).